 You can buy one on Amazon for fairly cheap, and it should last you a long time, so it could be a good investment if phone overheating is a common problem for you.

-You can find phone coolers on Amazon in the US (opens in new tab), the UK (opens in new tab) and Australia (opens in new tab) by clicking those regions.
+You can find phone coolers on Amazon in the US, the UK and Australia by clicking those regions.
 We haven't tested all the listed phone coolers (and they change frequently) so we can't attest to the quality of all those listed.
 But we've used enough to know they can be pretty useful.

 8. Stick it under a fan